What we offer

 We are an equal employment opportunity employer and value a diverse workforce.
 People of all ages, abilities, gender and ethnicity are encouraged to apply for positions.
 Some positions may require the role to be undertaken by a person of Aboriginal or Torres Strait Islander background due to the particular client group and the nature of the work.

 We will offer learning and professional development opportunities throughout your career.
-The department's Learning and Organisational Development Strategy 2010-2015 provides a commitment to improve our staff's capabilities, attract new staff and deliver better outcomes for our clients.
+The Workforce Capability Strategy provides a commitment to improve our staff's capabilities, attract new staff and deliver better outcomes for our clients.

 You will be able to keep your skills up-to-date so you can provide the best support possible to people in need.
 Mentoring and supervision opportunities are also available.